IHB1-Foundation/creditcoin-cdp/REDEMPTION_IMPLEMENTATION_SUMMARY.md

 ## Executive Summary

-Successfully implemented a complete redemption mechanism for the Credit CDP Protocol, allowing rUSD holders to burn their stablecoins in exchange for wCTC collateral from existing vaults.
+Successfully implemented a complete redemption mechanism for the Credit CDP Protocol, allowing crdUSD holders to burn their stablecoins in exchange for wCTC collateral from existing vaults.
 The implementation is fully compatible with London EVM and Solidity 0.8.7.

 **Status**: ✅ Complete and Production-Ready
 **Tests**: 25/25 passing (10 new redemption tests)